bacdillon/AutomationPlayground/PowerPlatform/Inventory Management/README.md

 ## 5. Triggering the Approval Flow

-Saving the request and clicking **Run Flow** launches the **"BPF Request Inventory Workflow"** — a Power Automate flow built on the **Standard Approvals connector**.
+Saving the request and clicking **Run Flow** launches the **"BPF Request Inventory Workflow"** A Power Automate flow built on the **Standard Approvals connector**.
 The flow starts successfully and creates an approval task.

 ## 6. Approval Notification and Decision

 The approval request is delivered two ways:

-- A **Microsoft Teams Approvals** notification: *"BAC SAY RON sent you a request — Inventory Item Request"*
+- A **Microsoft Teams Approvals** notification back to staff an Inventory Item has Request*
-- An **Outlook email** from `flow-noreply@microsoft.com` with request details and a deep link back to the Dataverse record
+- An **Outlook email** with request details and a link back to the Dataverse record

 The approver reviews and **approves** the request (comment: "approved"), confirmed by: